BigNerd95/ASUSddns/README.md

 #### host
 Host is the hostname you want without .asuscomm.com part.

-For example if you wan testestest.asucomm.com,
+For example if you want testestest.asucomm.com,

 you have to write only `testestest`.